IET-NITK/IET-NITK.github.io/_posts/2020-06-29-spectrum-pride-month.md

+---
+title: Effect of technology on rights and freedoms of the queer community

+author: Feyaz
+image: spectrumbanner.png
+---

 # Effect of technology on rights and freedoms of the queer community

 Today the entire world is just one screen away, with technology turning from an option to a necessity.
 And in recent years we’ve seen the internet turn from an online repository of information to a tool for spreading knowledge to cause change.
 So it becomes our duty to stand for what we believe in, and show our support in humans everywhere.